STANWELL HOUSE

 Be Smitten

-Boutique comforts to sail into minutes from the Solent
+Boutique comforts to sail into minutes from the Solent.

 Smoochy surrounds

-Bed down in vamped-up Georgian surrounds in the oldest part of the hotel, where rich reds and proud purples are flaunted against ornate gilded mirrors, brass chandeliers, swagged curtains and oak four-posters.
-Clawfoot baths with shower cloaks and smoochy velvet throws add to the sense of bijou decadence.
-One room has a wicked purple velvet chaise longue – perfect for those ship’s-captain-and-the-wayward-wench scenarios.
+vamped-up Georgian surrounds in the oldest part of the hotel, where reds and purples are matched with ornate gilded mirrors, brass chandeliers and oak four-posters.
+Clawfoot baths with shower cloaks and velvet throws add to the sense of bijou decadence.

-Sashay down the curved stone staircase, with its ornate wrought iron balustrade, and you can drape yourselves on velvet covered barstools in the cocktail bar while deciding which of the two restaurants you’ll dine in – the wood-panelled bistro at the rear or Stanwell’s, the chic new fish restaurant.
-And if you can’t possibly decide you can simply jump on the bed – a huge brocade-covered divan piled with outsize cushions that swaggers across one wall.
+Skip down the curved stone staircase, with its ornate wrought iron balustrade, and you can perch on velvet covered barstools in the cocktail bar while deciding which of the two restaurants you’ll dine in – the wood-panelled bistro at the rear or Stanwell’s, the chic new fish restaurant.
+And if you can’t decide you can simply hop on the bar bed –

 It’s a fun place alright – with all the charms of cobble-street Lymington on the doorstep.
 Head for the harbour, and you can be on the Isle of Wight in half an hour.
-Head the other way, and you could be in the midst of the New Forest.
+Head the other way, and you could be in the middle of the New Forest.
 Or simply head upstairs to your quarters.
 I reckon I’d vote for the latter.

-Stanwell House was reviewed for Room for Romance by Mark MacGee
+Stanwell House was reviewed for Room for Romance by

 ________________________________________________________________